IDinsight/experiments-engine/docs/getting-started/experiments/bayes_ab/index.md

 # Bayesian A/B Testing

-Bayesian A/B testing is compares two variants: treatment (e.g. a new feature) and control (e.g. an existing feature).
+Bayesian A/B testing compares two variants: treatment (e.g. a new feature) and control (e.g. an existing feature).
 The two variants are shown to users at random.
-Unlike frequentist A/B testing, this method requires you to set prior probabilities for the treatment and control arms, similarly to the bandit experiments.
+Unlike frequentist A/B testing, this method lets you set prior probabilities for the treatment and control arms, similarly to the bandit experiments.
 However, unlike the bandit methods, the posterior is computed at the _end_ of the experiment, and not with every observed outcome.
 Consequently, this means that the probability with which arms are served to the user are also fixed by the user-defined priors throughout the experiment.

 ## What is Bayesian A/B testing?